-John ate this broccoli cheddar soup, right down to the last drop.
+Madonna ate this broccoli cheddar soup, right down to the last drop.
 That’s how good it was.
-John is not a cheesehead like I am and usually he prefers to make something else for himself when I have a cheese filled meal but not today.
-Of course it’s possible that he ate it because he couldn’t be bothered cooking but that’s not likely.
+She is not a cheesehead like I am and usually she prefers to make something else for herself when I have a cheese filled meal but not today.
+Of course it’s possible that she ate it because he couldn’t be bothered cooking but that’s not likely.

 Me, on the other hand like every other American, would eat cheese on anything.
-When it’s meal time, I often wonder what I saw in him all those years ago and then he flashes a smile and I remember.
+When it’s meal time, I wonder why Australians don’t do cheese like I do.

 I was at the new Big Top Farmers Market, Maroochydore farmers market the other day just as one of the stall holders was unpacking the last of his broccoli and it was getting close to quittin’ time.
 I went over to look and he said he’d cut them the day before so I asked for one.
 He handed over a bag of three heads for $2 and I went home happy.

 Early in the day I started a loaf of sourdough bread and after it was on its first rise, I wondered how it would be with that dukkah I made the other day folded into it.
 So when the dough had risen, I flattened it and sprinkled some dukkah over it and rolled it up and then did it again.
 That’s why it’s not all nutty and seedy throughout.
 Maybe I should have just sprinkled it on top.

 It was wonderful with our soup and the table was covered in bread sprinkles because we kept slicing and eating it along with our soup.
 It was a comforting meal for a relaxing weeknight.

 - 1 large head of broccoli, cut in chunks - use the stem too